tfhartmann/traackr-devops-technical-project/docs/resources.md

 * Created the `public-html` in my IDE, this could have been done with `mkdir public-html`
     * Created an `index.html` file in my IDE, this could have been done with `touch public-html/index.hmtl`
 * Populated `index.html` with the string `Hello World`
-* Build a local Docker image `docker build -t hello-world .`
+* Build a local Docker image `docker build -t tfhartmann/hello-world .`
 * Start the Image `docker run -dit --name hello-world-app -p 8080:80 hello-world`
     * Test to see if you can connect with `curl localhost:8080` you should also be able to browse to http://localhost:8080/
 * Once done, stop your test container and remove it with `docker stop hello-world-app ;docker rm hello-world-app`